awwaiid/repl-looper/README.md

 2+2
 ```

 Which should output `4` (give or take).
-While you can run any Lua commands you want, `repl-looper` also comes with a built-in engine.
+While you can run any Lua commands you want, `repl-looper` comes with a built-in engine and a bunch of tools.
 The built-in engine is a mash-up of Timber, Goldeneye, and Molly the Poly, along with some lua wrappers.
 Try these commands:

 ```lua
 -- Timber piano shortcut